luketurnbull/power-sync/README.md

 Code test for Fusion Sync.
 Requirements found [here](/requirements/REQUIREMENTS.md).

+## Notes from Luke to Fusion Sync

+Hello Fusion Sync,

+I spent longer than 2 hours this task, closer to 4-5 hours.

+In retrospect; I shouldn't have mocked the design up in Figma and shouldn't have focused on creating a separate usage for mobile users (Accordion vs Table).

+I could have concentrated more on the functionality.
+Particularly the loading and errors states from the API.
+Since I didn't get that far, I didn't get to the point of adding the "sonner/toast notifications" for success and error messages as outlined in the TODOs.

+If I had more time I would create a loading state that showed updated text and icons to show the user what is happening and give more feedback.

+I also realised during the implementation that due to the slider, you can't start time before the end time, which goes against the requirements.

+Anyway, I've got everything here in the README to checkout.
+Enjoy!

 ## Presumptions

 - Adding a new timer defaults to 9:00AM - 5:00PM, enabled, and Monday - Friday